paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-72a-creating-helpful-incentives-to-produce-semiconductors-for-america.md

   (D) opportunities for new public-private partnerships to advance microelectronics research, development, and domestic manufacturing.

 (3) **FACA exemption** — Section 14 of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the advisory committee established under this subsection.
+App.)
+11 See References in Text note below. shall not apply to the advisory committee established under this subsection.

 **(c) National semiconductor technology center**